Omaha Mesothelioma Lawyer

 The Agency for Toxic Substances and Disease Registry concluded in a site report that workers and their families were likely to have been exposed to harmful levels of asbestos.
 Whether or not nearby residents were exposed is unknown.

 An Omaha judge awarded Dale Watson, a former employee of OPPD, compensation after he filed an asbestos lawsuit against the company in 2001.
-From 1979 to 1996, Watson worked in the central maintenance department and inhaled asbestos fibers.
+From 1979 to 1996, Watson inhaled asbestos fibers in the central maintenance department.

 In 1997, Watson left OPPD.
 A few months later, a physician diagnosed him with pulmonary asbestosis.